cirkwis/CourseraDataVisualizationwithTableauSpecialization/Tableau-Tutorial/t1-CreatingBin.md

-# Exploring Data - Creating Bin
+# Exploring Data - Creating Bin and Exploring Distribution
 - What is a bin?
   - **Dimension created from a measure**;
   - We take our continous measure with an unlimited number of possible values and we chunk it into discrete bins that have a limited set of values by size: **each discrete value (a bin) has a limited set of possibilities**